DawievLill/DataScience-871/README.md

 For the first part of the course we will be using material from the following resources

 - Jose Storopoli, Rik Huijzer and Lazaro Alonso (2021).
 Julia Data Science. https://juliadatascience.io.
-- Data Science Tutorials in Julia. https://juliaai.github.io/DataScienceTutorials.jl/
 - Bradley Boehmke and Brandon Greenwell (2021).
 Hands-on Machine Learning with R. https://bradleyboehmke.github.io/HOML/
+- Data Science Tutorials in Julia. https://juliaai.github.io/DataScienceTutorials.jl/

-For the second part of the course we will mostly use,
+For the second part of the course we will use,

 - Grant McDermott (2021).
 Data Science for Economists and Other Animals. https://grantmcdermott.com/ds4e/index.html
 - Software Carpentry.
 The Unix Shell. https://swcarpentry.github.io/shell-novice/